 Vahe H. Apelian

 I soon found out that he was from Aleppo and had graduated from its famed Karen Yeppe Jemaran and had successfully passed his Syrian Baccalaureate examinations but was held back a year because of his Calouste Gulbenkian scholarship had not come on time.
 In the interim, he had taught in an Armenian School.
 We also soon found out that he was a brilliant student.
 He had an uncanny ability to retain and process information.
 He was calm and composed.
 His demeanor did not change before tests and exams.
-I was also astonished to find out that at times he had played a hand or two of card games with relatives the evening before the exam.
+I was also astonished to find out that at times he had played card games with relatives the evening before the exam.
 But he did well.

 Four years later we graduated.
 Many department heads were interested in having him pursue graduate work.
 He chose Pharmacology.
 It so happened that I too had a graduate assistantship in another department.
 For the next two years, we often had lunch together in the hospital cafeteria.
 It was obvious that Lebanon did not offer him a future for the family he had newly formed, especially that he was a Syrian national.
 He took advantage of the preferential U.S. quota for medical doctors, nurses, and pharmacists and with the help of the international Red Cross immigrated to the U.S. during the 1972/73 timeframe.
 His brother Krikor and sister Marie had already moved to NJ.
 Naturally, we corresponded.
 Email, instant messaging, cell phones were not in our wildest dreams then.

-Karen Yeppe Jemaran 1964 Graduating Class
+Karen Yeppe Jemaran 1964 Graduating Class |

 In 1975 civil war erupted in Lebanon.
 I too wanted to take advantage of the preferential quota and immigrate to the U.S. All I needed was affidavit of support from two individuals.
 Movses and family friend Mr. and Mrs. Noubar and Knar Manougian, formerly from Egypt, who had stayed in Hotel Lux, my father ran, on their way immigrating to the U.S., also sent statements for support to the American Embassy.
 I left Lebanon early July on a private yacht that was being used for transporting people to Cyprus, from there I went to Athens and landed in the Kennedy Airport in the late afternoon on July 9, 1976.
 Unfortunately, my telegrams had not reached its destination.
 It turned out that Noubar and Knar were out of the country.
 But I had Movses’s telephone number.
 I called him.
 He and his wife Ovsanna immediately came down and picked me from the airport.
 Thus, I spent my first night in the U.S. and the next two weeks or so as well in their apartment on Essex Street in Hackensack, NJ.